-To reduce your stress, why not create a make-it-yourself drinks bar.
-Place all the drinks on there and invite guests to help themselves.
+To reduce your stress, why not create a make-it-yourself drinks bar?
+Place all the drinks there and invite guests to help themselves.

 Make a list beforehand

 Go through each recipe and make a list of all the ingredients you need.
-Check the cupboards and add anything you don’t have on to your list.
-Make sure to change the quantities of ingredients for the amount of guest you have attending.
+Check the cupboards and add anything you don’t have to your list.
+Make sure to change the quantities of ingredients for the number of guests you have attending.
 For instance, if your beef bourguignon recipe serves six and you have 12 guest attending, make sure to double up on ingredients.

 Make a list of all the drinks you will need to buy – both alcoholic and non-alcoholic.
 If you are hosting your dinner party on a tight budget, you could always ask each guest to bring a bottle along.

 Are you planning on having any entertainment for your guests?
 Think about what your guests will be doing whilst you are busy in the kitchen.

 Place fun adult-friendly board games around the room as well as various packs of cards, this will keep your guests occupied whilst you are in the kitchen.

 Don’t let your kitchen end up in a mess, this will only stress you out.
 Make sure to bin wrappers, wash pots and pans, and wipe the surfaces as you go.
 At least then you won’t have a massive pile of washing up to do at the end of the night.